WoodWing/enterprise-integration-guide/web-services-guide/ent-and-web-services/web-service-interfaces.md

 ### Admin interface
 Used for various Brand- and user administration purposes, such as creating Publication Channels for Brands, creating users and assigning them to user groups, etc. These operations are only accessible to Brand- or system administrators.
-(With Enterprise 7 the interface is not complete yet.
+(With Enterprise Server 7.x the interface is not complete yet.
 For example, you cannot give users access to a Brand and you cannot set up a workflow definition.
 So, you can set up a basic Brand structure from scratch, but it requires manual completion.)
 The interface is mainly used by the admin web applications.
 It could also be very useful for third-party integrators, such as creating many Issues simultaneously for a specific Publication Channel.